 Now you know why doing this research is so vital, here’s how to get underway…

 Kick off your investigations with us.
 The most logical starting point is the firm’s LawCareers.Net (LCN) directory entry, which contains an overview of the practice and its vital statistics, including:

 A useful snapshot of the firm, this should be your first port of call as it allows you to identify quickly and easily whether this firm is a place you can imagine training.

 Before you begin the next step and leave LCN for the firm's own website, see whether its LCN entry contains any additional features such as:

-These will be located in the tabs on the firm's basic entry; a good example is Shoosmiths’ profile, which contains most of the above.
+These will be in the tabs on the firm's basic entry; a good example is Shoosmiths’ profile, which contains most of the above.

 All of these, from the commercial analysis of the Commercial Question section to the recruitment and application insight of Meet the Recruiter, help to create an accurate picture of:

-All of the above should heavily inform your applications if you decide that the firm might be the right fit.
+All the above should heavily inform your applications if you decide that the firm might be the right fit.

 If you have an account with LCN, you can store the information you need online on your My LCN dashboard.
 Using MyLCN to manage your legal career research will dramatically reduce the time your research takes and help you to keep track of the information you discover.

 To find out more about how to use MyLCN, read: